rafamrslima/100days-codeup/log.md

 Today I started building the same ticatactoe game but in golang because I want more practice in the language to not forget the syntax.

 ### Day 67/100
-Today I had some progress in the titactoe game in golang, I created the function to make selection on the board and the one to print the board in the CLI.
+Today I made some progress in the titactoe game in golang, I created the function to make selection on the board and the one to print the board in the CLI.